version 1.4.0 Oct 2014 See version info

 - I sometimes find the phone tends to heat up during SrutiBox's operation.
 Shut off SrutiBox if this becomes uncomfortable.
 This has not been such a problem after version 1.2.0

-- Turning off the "Keyboard Clicks" in Settings's "Sound" section, will also remove
+- Turning off the "Keyboard Clicks" in Settings's "Sound" section will make for a quieter performance!

 • Available in the iTunes App store